cassioprlm/bugbounty-essentials/README.md

-## Bug Bounty and Pentesting Essentials Tools
+## Bug Bounty and Pentesting Essential Tools

 Made to install some bug bounty/pentest tools... **In progress!**